Miami Beach Building Collapse Sparks Massive Emergency Response

 Miami-Dade Fire Rescue tweeted that fire crews are on scene and said the building is located near 8877 Collins Avenue.
 There are over 80 units at the scene, along with other first response agencies.

-The department has not yet said what may have caused the collapse near 88th Street and Collins Avenue in Surfside.
+The department has not yet said what may have caused the collapse.
 There were no immediate reports of injuries or casualties.

+AP reports the sea-view condo development was built in 1981 in the southeast corner of Surfside, on the beach.
+It had a few two-bedroom units currently on the market, with asking prices of $600,000 to $700,000, an internet search shows.

+The area is a mix of new and old apartments, houses, condominiums and hotels, with restaurants and stores serving an international combination of residents and tourists.
+The community provides a stark contrast from bustle and glitz of South Beach with a slower paced neighborhood feel.

 This story is developing.
 More to come…